Department of Movement Sciences

 Credit earned may not be applied toward graduate degree program.
 Professional development and enrichment of recreational professionals.
 Additional projects/assignments required for graduate credit.

-RSTM 5250 Programming and Marketing in Movement and Leisure Sciences (3 credits)
+SRM 5250 Marketing and Program Design in Sport and Recreation (3 credits)

-In this course, students will learn the science and art of programming and marketing with a focus on their applications in the design, implementation, and evaluation of movement and leisure programs.
+In this course, students will learn the science and art of marketing and program design with a focus on their applications in the design, implementation, and evaluation of sport and recreation programs.
 By the end of the course, each student will have the requisite skills to implement a program of their own design.
+Additional projects/assignments required for graduate credit.
 Typically Offered: Fall.

 Cross-listed with MVSC 5300